HoGentTIN/linux-training-hogent/modules/raspberrypi/030_raspberrypi_theory.md

 ![](assets/raspberrypi_fourpis.jpg)

-The `Raspberry Pi` is advertised as a \'30 euro computer\'.
+The `Raspberry Pi` is advertised as a '30 euro computer'.
 This is not a lie, but many people will end up spending around 50 euro for each fully working and connected `Raspberry Pi`.